microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 For this study, we imaged all samples with different Bruker SkyScan X-ray microcomputed tomography scanners.
 An overview of the imaging and reconstruction parameters is given in the text below.
-A table listing all the scanning and reconstruction parameters of all the performed scans is given in the [Supplementary Materials].
+Imaging parameters are mentioned briefly below and summarized in detail in a table given in the [Supplementary Materials].

-### Contrast agent μAngiofil
+### Animal preparation and perfusion of contrast agent μAngiofil
-For all the applications mentioned below, we instilled the vasculature of the model animals with the iodine-based contrast agent μAngiofil (Fumedica AG, Switzerland).
+The vasculature of all animals was instilled with the iodine-based contrast agent μAngiofil (Fumedica AG, Switzerland).

-The contrast agent was prepared according to the manufacturer's recommendations.
+The contrast agent was prepared according to the manufacturer's instructions by mixing two components ('Contrast Solution' and 'PU') in a preparation step.
-Briefly, in a preparation step two out of three components (labelled 'Contrast Solution' (blue) and 'PU') are mixed together.
-During instillation, these components are again mixed with a hardener in a mixing tube.
-The instillation into the cannulated animal vascular system is ideally performed with a syringe pump, taking care of a reproducible instillation speed.
+These pre-mixed components are then mixed together with a hardener during instillation into the cannulated animal vascular system.
+Perfusion was performed using a syringe pump to ensure reproducible flow rates (1–1.5 ml/min).

 The perfusion of the animals was performed as previously described [@doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017].
-Briefly, heparinized animals were deeply anesthetized (details for each animal model are given below).
+Heparinized animals were deeply anesthetized (details on anesthezia for each animal model are given below).

-Here is a brief description of the perfusion procedure, as performed in mice: The thorax and the peritoneal cavity were opened with scissors to expose the descending aorta.
+For mice, the descending aorta was cannulated, and blood was flushed with PBS before perfusion with μAngiofil.
 The exposed aorta was then cannulated in either antegrade (for the perfusion of the hind limbs) or retrograde direction (for the perfusion of the head and teeth) with a Venflon cannula (26 GA).
-Afterward, the blood was flushed out with a warm PBS solution.
-Several cuts of the liver edge allowed for drainage of the blood and buffer solution.

-Thereafter, the selected part of the body (hind limbs or head and teeth) was perfused with μAngiofil at 1--1.5 ml/min using a syringe pump.
 The perfusion lasted until the organ of interest appeared completely filled with the blue contrast agent [@doi:10.1016/j.vph.2018.09.003; @doi:10.1152/ajprenal.00099.2017].
 In bones, it is not possible to visually monitor this color change, thus perfusion of the neighboring soft tissues serves as an indirect marker of sufficient perfusion within the bone.
 To achieve correct perfusion of the vessels within the bone, we prolonged the perfusion time by instilling at least 2 ml of extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue.

+For minipigs, the external carotid artery was cannulated, and perfusion was performed similarly.

-#### Contrast-enhanced microAngioCT of mice using μAngiofil
+#### Contrast-Enhanced microAngioCT of Murine Tibia

 Here, one 21-month-old VEGF transgenic male mouse was anesthetized with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidine (0.5 mg/kg).
 μAngiofil perfusion was performed as described above.
 After μAngiofil polymerization, samples were fixed in 4 % paraformaldehyde (PFA) solution at 4 °C and stored in PFA until tomographic imaging.
 Samples were then imaged using a SkyScan 1172 (Version F, control software version 1.5 (build 26), Bruker microCT N.V., Kontich, Belgium).
 For imaging, the samples were removed from the PFA solution, wrapped in closed-pore foam, and scanned in a custom-made sealed plastic sample holder under humid conditions.
-Tomographic imaging was performed with an X-ray source acceleration voltage of 49 kV and an X-ray source current of 200 μA.
+Imaging parameters included an acceleration voltage of 49 kV, a current of 200 μA, and an isotropic voxel size of 2.99 μm.
 Projection images were recorded over a sample rotation of 360°, acquiring one projection every 0.05°, with 3 projections averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels had an exposure time of 985 ms.
-This resulted in datasets with an isotropic voxel size of 2.99 μm.

-Figure @fig:1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.
+Figure @fig:1 shows the tibial bone microstructure and vascularization of a 21-month-old VEGF transgenic male mouse.
 This visualization approach enables the simultaneous display of bone and its vascularization.
 These tomographic datasets were also used in another study [@doi:10.1126/science.abc8479], where we performed simultaneous quantification of vasculature and bone volume.